DefGuard/docs/README.md

 ## What is Defguard?

-Defguard is an open-source identity managment website made with the aim to make company managment as easy as possible.
+Defguard is an open-source identity management system made with the aim to make company management as easy as possible.
 On this page you will find short description of our key features divided by enterprise and community edition.

 ### Community features:

-* **Wireguard VPN managment**
+* **Wireguard VPN management**
 * **Webhooks**

 ### **Enterprise features:**